-Seahawks reportedly adding RB Wayne Gallman to practice squad
+Seahawks add RB Wayne Gallman to practice squad

-With injuries bedeviling their running back corps, the Seahawks are signing veteran running back Wayne Gallman to their practice squad, according to a report Tuesday from the NFL Network.
+With injuries bedeviling their running back corps, the Seahawks are signing veteran running back Wayne Gallman to their practice squad, the team announced Tuesday.

+The Seahawks made room on the practice squad for Gallman by releasing defensive tackle Jarrod Hewitt.

 Gallman, a fourth-round pick of the Giants in 2017 out of Clemson, has not played in an NFL game this season but was on Kansas City’s practice squad before being released Nov.
 29.